Jmcleodfoss/pstreader/pst/README.md

 ### GUID.java
     java -cp xml.jar io.github.jmcleod.pst.GUID pst-file

-Display the PST GUIDs (these are fixed and defined in the PST file reference given above)
+Display the PST GUIDs (these are fixed and defined in the PST file reference given above, so this should be the same for all PST files).

 #### Output
 > Name GUID